Places to Explore from the Elwha RV Park

-Access to the discovery trail is just up the road from us, and only 5 minutes away from where the Elwha meets the straight of Juan De Fuca.
-The beach, the rolling of the waves, and the surfing give a unique ocean experience.
+Access to the Olympic Discovery Trail is just up the road from us, and only 5 minutes away from where the Elwha River meets the Strait of Juan De Fuca.
+The beach, the rolling of the waves, and the surfing offer a unique ocean experience.
 The areas to visit are too numerous to list, but some of the most popular are:

 - Hurricane Ridge

 - Lake Crescent

 Saltwater fishing and freshwater fishing are a big draw to this area.
 Public boat ramps and the Black Ball Ferry to Victoria, BC are only 10 minutes away!